 * '''OVERVIEW'''

-1) Mark's letter will come from piaa@gersteinlab.org -- use this email address for Mark on all web forms (NOT mark([at])gersteinlab.org or mark.gerstein ([at]) yale.edu)
+Ask Mark if he is willing to write a letter on your behalf.
+If so, use piaa@gersteinlab.org as Mark’s contact on all web forms (NOT Mark’s personal email addresses)

-2) Send a draft of a ''generic''' base letter to '''mark ([at]) gersteinlab.org''' ONLY.
+2) You send a draft of a ''generic''' base letter to Mark at his personal email address ONLY.
 Mark may respond with suggestions and require several rounds of edits.

-3) Mark will then alter your draft letter to reflect his views and send the final confidential version to his administrative assistant.
+3) Mark will alter your draft letter to reflect his views and then Mark will send his final, confidential version to his administrative assistant.

-4) Work with his administrative assistant to have Mark's confidential letter sent to the appropriate locations.
+4) You contact his administrative assistant to ensure Mark's confidential letter is sent to the appropriate locations.

+Key DON’Ts

+Don’t send drafts to admin (or cc her)

+Don’t put mark’s personal email address into web forms

 * ADDITIONAL DETAILS